pablotron/bookman/README.md

 produces a 25-digit password with 144 bits of entropy, which should be enough for anybody ;).

-### Start Bookman Service
+### Start Service

 To start the containers:

-    # start db and web containers
+    # build (if necessary) and start containers
     podman-compose up -d

+First run caveats:

-(If you have not run this service before, this will build and tag images for both containers).
+1. If you have not run this service before, the command above will build and tag images for both containers.
+The tags will be re-used for subsequent boots.

-Once the then expose port 3000 of the `web` container on the host.

-(Note: The first time the `db` container starts up it will seed the database with a few dozen sample books from [Project Gutenberg][], so it may take a moment).
+2. The first time the `db` container boots it will seed the database with several dozen books from [Project Gutenberg][], so the first boot may take few moments.
+Subsequent boots wil re-use the existing database.

+Once the service is initialized, port 3000 of the `web` container is exposed on the host and accessible via a web browser.

-### Stop Bookman Service
+### Stop Service

 To stop the service: